adamms13/Adam-M/ISSessions CTF 2024/Web Programming/Default Dance.md

 The Final Flag: EspionageCTF{bad_passw0rd_policy_smh}

 ## Lessons Learned
 1: Always change the default password.
+Even if you're the most evil man on the planet.